caro401/notes/src/content/notes/WHERE only returns rows that match a condition.md

  - `AND` like `WHERE "year" = 2022 AND "format" = 'paperback'`
  - show precedence using `()`, like `WHERE ("year" = 2022 OR "year" = 2023) AND "format" = 'paperback'`
 - `IS` and `IS NOT` are used with [[NULL represents missing data|NULL]] , like `WHERE "translator" IS NULL` to find books with no translator.

+Use `HAVING` instead of `WHERE` to specify a condition on the result of a `GROUP BY` rather than a single row.